 '''

 tar jxvf olsrd-x.y.z

 cd olsrd-x.y.z

 make build_all

-make install all
+make install_all

 '''

-- 3. The olsrd gets installed to /usr/sbin/ - 4.
-Follow the instructions at the end of the installation, but copy the configfile in /cygdrive/c/WINDOWS/olsrd.conf. - 5.
-Check out the /cygdrive/c/WINDOWS/olsrd.conf config file, and change values to fit your system.
+- 3. The olsrd gets installed to /usr/bin/ - 4.
+Follow the instructions at the end of the installation.

+Check out the /etc/olsrd.conf config file, and change values to fit your system.
 All values in this file can be overridden with command line options to olsrd.
 The main options to change are:

 '''

 Debug level(0-9)

 If set to 0 the daemon runs in the background

-DEBUG 1
+Debug 1

 IP version to use (4 or 6)

-IPVERSION 6
+Ipversion 6

 A list of whitespace separated interface names

-INTERFACES eth1
+Interfaces eth1

 '''

 Later on, when you know OLSRd is configured correctly, you may set "DEBUG" to 0 to make it run in the background.
 You may then also add it to your init scripts.
-But to test everything first, set this to at least 1 (setting this higher will produce a lot more info messages on APM, forwarding, parsing of the config file etc.)
+But to test that everything first, set this to at least 1 (setting this higher will produce a lot more info messages on APM, forwarding, parsing of the config file etc.)